 1. Power up and sign into your Mac

 Connect the USB cable to your hard drive and plug the other end into your Mac.
 If the drive needs an external power supply, plug that in ahead of connecting up the USB cable.

 2. Find the external hard drive icon on your desktop

-If the picture hasn't appeared on the desktop and you're not sure what to do next take a look at my article "Connecting up an external hard drive on a Mac" - link to article
+If the drive icon hasn't appeared on the desktop and you're not sure what to do next.
+Take a look at my article "Connecting up an external hard drive on a Mac".

 or you can search for it using spotlight search.
 The icon for Spotlight search should be at the top of your desktop